peritext/peritext/specification/sections/doc-tech.md

 Modulo is made of sections.
 Each section is a linear "part" of the document to display, figuring either a chapter, a section, or even a paragraph if the writer wants to go to this level of granularity.

-Each section is made of two types of data :
+Each section is made of several types of data :
+* *metadata* : title, author, abstract, ...
+* *resources* : objects which are quoted, used, cited, visualized inside the section
 * *content* : linear, xml/html structured, textual content
-* *resources* : objects which are quoted, used, cited, visualized inside the section
+* *notes* : pointed in contents, aside contents
+* *contextualizers* : descriptions of some ways to display resources
+* *contextualizations* : pointed in contents, resources contextualizations through a contextualizer

 Each section inherits by default some data (like metadata) from the root section, and possibly from its parent when it has one.

 However, some elements of the contents will be repeatedly called in the document within several times : images, bibliographical references, data sources visualized in different ways.

-That's why we should separate "resources" and "resources contextualization" in modulo's conceptual lidek.
+That's why we should separate "resources" and "resources contextualization" in modulo's conceptual model.

 "Resources" are of several types :
-* bibliographical records : books, documents, ...
+* **bibliographical records** : books, documents, ...
-* data/media : images, video, tables, ... which has invariant information (owner, technical information, way to retrieve it)
+* *data/media** source metadata : images, video, tables, ... which has invariant information (owner, technical information, way to retrieve it)
-* entities (or glossary entries) : bound to notions, persons, places, ... these are "things" cited in the document.
+* **entities (or glossary entries)** : bound to notions, persons, places, ... these are "things" cited in the document.

 They are handled in very different way when featured in sections, but described with the same type of syntax, extended from the BibTex standard.